2017 Chesapeake Basic Economic Development Course

 The 2017 Chesapeake Basic Economic Development Course Speakers

-Ms. Boyer has a Bachelor’s degree in Communications and Spanish from Juniata College in Huntingdon, PA and a Master’s degree in Communication Studies from West Virginia University in Morgantown, WV.
-She lives in Frederick, MD.
+Ms. Babb has a Bachelor’s degree in Communications and Spanish from Juniata College in Huntingdon, PA and a Master’s degree in Communication Studies from West Virginia University in Morgantown, WV.

 Lisa Webb, CEcD, LGWebb LLC, is the leader of a consulting firm